matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 of "foldl".
 And "foldl" is just left reduce.
 And here are some what-if definitions of "map" and "filter", and we added "mapcat", that are left folds that use left reduce.
-So the trade-off between left reduce and right reduce is that right reduce sort of puts you on the laziness path, and left reduce puts you on the loop path.
+So the trade-off between left reduce and right reduce is: right reduce sort of puts you on the laziness path, and left reduce puts you on the loop path.
 It ends up that the loop path is better and faster and more general for the kinds of things we want to apply this to, especially if we can get laziness